-Wash the wound with soap and water under pressure from a faucet.
-Do not scrub.
+Wash the wound with soap and clean, running water under pressure from a faucet.
+Don't scrub.
 This can bruise the tissue.

 If the bite or scratch is bleeding, put pressure on it with a clean bandage or towel to stop the bleeding.

 Dry the wound and cover it with a sterile dressing.
 Don't use tape or butterfly bandages to bring the edges of the wound together.
 They can trap harmful bacteria in the wound.

 Call your healthcare provider for guidance in reporting the attack.
 They can also decide if more treatment, such as antibiotics, a tetanus booster, or rabies vaccine, is needed.

 If possible, find the animal that caused the wound.
 Some animals need to be captured, confined, and observed for rabies.
 Don't try to capture the animal yourself.
 Instead, contact the nearest animal warden or animal control office in your area.

 If the animal can't be found, if the animal was a high-risk species or the animal attack was unprovoked, the victim may need a series of rabies shots.

 Rabies is a very serious viral infection of warm-blooded animals.
 It's caused by a virus in the Rhabdoviridae family.
 The virus infects the central nervous system.
 Once symptoms develop, it's virtually 100% fatal in animals.